corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 If you are not using a mixed network, you do not need the `legacy-contracts` folder.
 {{< /note >}}

-This folder contains old CorDapp contract JAR files required by the External Verifier to verify old contract attachments in new transactions.
+This folder contains old CorDapp contract JAR files required by the external verifier process to verify old contract attachments in new transactions.
 The following is an example folder structure of how to set up the node folder to include the `legacy-contracts` folder.

 Before upgrade:
 ```